 Treat yourself or make it the next time you want to impress someone with your baking skills.
 It’s super easy to make, you just need one bowl and a wooden spoon!
 It looks so stunning topped with a sliced banana, but if you only have 3 ripe bananas on hand, don’t panic, it will still taste delicious without.
 I must admit I added it more for decoration and for that ‘wow effect’.
 It does add some extra sweetness and banana flavour, but leaving it out won’t be the end of the world.

-What you need to make this vegan chocolate banana bread:
+What you need to make this healthy banana bread:

 Ripe bananas – the riper the better.
 Ripe bananas add more natural sweetness and make the loaf more moist and rich.